RainbowMarks/rainbowmarks.github.io/_posts/2023-03-19-2023-Rally-in-the-100-acre-wood.md

   - image_path: /img/posts/2023/100aw/Stage3-11.jpg
     image-caption: Semenuk and Williams in Subaru STI
     image-copyright: Copyright 2023 RainbowMarks.com
+description: "Explore stunning photos from the 2023 Rally in 100 Acre Wood.
+Purchase digital downloads and prints from various exciting stages of the event."
 ---
 I had a great time volunteering at the 2023 Rally in the 100 Acre Wood last weekend.
 I ended up getting to shoot on 6 different stages over two days down near Potosi and Salem Missouri.